oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 ### Enforcement

-    - Lower bound and upper bound are enforced when the view is active.
+    - It is enforced when the view is active.

 ## Values